CGM stands for Continuous Glucose Monitoring. It means measuring the blood glucose continually, 24 hours a day for several days.

 A CGM device is great because it provides much more information than other lab tests or home glucometers.
 This is why it’s important to know what kind of information it provides so you’ll know how to best help your child manage his/her diabetes.

-But first, let’s understand how blood sugar levels are measured.
+Now that you understand CGMs a bit better and how they work, let’s understand how blood sugar levels are measured.

 How Are Blood Sugar Levels Measured?